 A single MySQL Enterprise Service Manager, which collates information from the agents and provides the user interface to the collected data.

-The information collected by the agent about each MySQL server you are monitoring is sent to the MySQL Enterprise Service Manager.
+The information collected by the agent about each MySQL server and host you are monitoring is sent to the MySQL Enterprise Service Manager.
 This server collates all of the information from the agents.
 As it collates the information sent by the agents, the MySQL Enterprise Service Manager continually tests the collected data, comparing the status of the server to reasonable values.
 When thresholds are reached, the server can trigger an event (including an alarm and notification) to highlight a potential issue, such as low memory, high CPU usage, or more complex conditions such insufficient buffer sizes and status information.
 We call each test, with its associated threshold value, a rule.

 These rules, and the alarms and notifications, are each known as a MySQL Enterprise Advisor.
 Advisors form a critical part of the MySQL Enterprise Service Manager, as they provide warning information and troubleshooting advice about potential problems.

-The information supplied by the MySQL Enterprise Agent processes also includes statistical and query information, which you can view in the form of graphs.
+The information supplied by the MySQL Enterprise Monitor Agent processes also includes statistical and query information, which you can view in the form of graphs.
 For example, you can view aspects such as server load, query numbers, or index usage information as a graph over time.
 The graph lets you pinpoint problems or potential issues on your server, and can help diagnose the impact from database or external problems (such as external system or network failure) by examining the data from a specific time interval.

-The MySQL Enterprise Agent can also be configured to collect detailed information about the queries executed on your server, including the row counts and performance times for executing each query.
+The MySQL Enterprise Monitor Agent can also be configured to collect detailed information about the queries executed on your server, including the row counts and performance times for executing each query.
 You can correlate the detailed query data with the graphical information to identify which queries were executing when you experienced a particularly high load, index or other issue.
 The query data is supported by a system called Query Analyzer, and the data can be presented in different ways depending on your needs.